John 10 – The Good Shepherd

 ii.
 Anyone can lay down his life; only Jesus could take His life up again.
 Because Jesus has the power to take up His own life, it is evidence of His unique relationship with His Father.

 iii.
-It doesn’t surprise us that Jehovah’s Witnesses deny that Jesus could take His own life up again.
-Yet many others (such as Kenneth Copeland, Kenneth Hagin, Fred Price and others) teach that Jesus was a helpless victim in hell, saved only by the intervention of God the Father.
+It doesn’t surprise us that the Watchtower (the Jehovah’s Witnesses) deny that Jesus could take His own life up again.
+Yet some others (such as modern faith movement teachers Kenneth Copeland, Kenneth Hagin, Fred Price, and others) teach that Jesus suffered as a victim in hell, and was saved only by the intervention of God the Father – that Jesus did not have power to take it again.

 c.
 This command I have received from My Father: The death of Jesus was completely voluntary, but it was not an indirect suicide in any sense.
 It was part of a plan to submit to death and then to emerge from it victoriously alive, according to the command… received from God the Father.